 For best results, graphics and video should be professional quality, created by experts.
 Also, placement is very important.
-Graphics shouldn’t interfere with text, and vice versa.
-Video should be easy to find for users who want it, but easy to avoid for users who don’t.
+Graphics shouldn’t interfere with text and vice versa.
+The video should be easy to find for users who want it, but easy to avoid for users who don’t.
 For example, almost everybody dislikes loud, auto-playing videos.

 How Clayton and His Team Work to Design Your Site